7 Essential Steps To Handle Employee Overreactions

 7 Steps To Handle An Employee Who Overreacts

-So let’s discuss how to handle an employee who overreacts.
+So, let’s talk about how to deal with an employee who overreacts a lot.

 This will allow you to get to the root of the problem and find out what is causing the overreaction.